List of Adventure Time characters: Hunson Abadeer

-Hunson Abadeer is the father of Marceline and the "completely evil" lord of the Nightosphere.
+Hunson Abadeer (voiced by Martin Olson) is the father of Marceline and the "completely evil" lord of the Nightosphere.
 Hunson Abadeer possesses a pendant that infuses him with power over the Nightosphereʻs chaotic evil that gives him the ability to suck the souls out of his victims.
 He appears first in the episode "It Came from the Nightosphere" where Finn summons him by acting out the ritual Marceline explained to him.
 Hunson tries to suck all the souls out of everyone before hearing the song Marceline wrote based on him eating her French fries in the past, managing to make peace with his daughter and before being banished to the Nightosphere.
 However, during the events of "Return to the Nightosphere"/"Daddy's Little Monster", Hunson later attempted to get Marceline to follow in his footsteps by tricking her into taking his pendant before eventually realizing his mistake and taking it back from Finn, who put it on to save Marceline from the "Chaotic Evil" that possessed the amulet, and whoever wore it.